Jako/MinifyX/docs/examples.md

 ## Debugging

 If you are facing issues with MinifyX, you can use the `minifyx.debug` system setting.
-If this setting is enabled, the added files to the assets collection is logged with the server path.
+If this setting is enabled, the added files to the assets collection are logged with the server path.

 All errors inside Assetic are logged without enabling this system setting.